gilliantrosen/omerbot/README.md

 - SSH client such as [PuTTY](https://putty.org/)

 ### Steps:
-1. Plug the LC into the wifi router, and into the wall.
+1. Plug the LC into the wifi router with the Ethernet cord, and into the wall with its power cord.
+1. On the WC:
-1. use IP scanner to find the IP address of the LC.
+- Use the IP scanner application to find the IP address of the LC.
-1. use putty to SSH to the LC.
+- Use PuTTY to SSH to the LC.
 1. on the LC:
 ```
 mkdir ~/omerbot